-The spellbinding beauty of snow clad mountains of Kullu & Manali has made it the most sought after travel destination.
+The spellbinding beauty of snow clad mountains of Kullu & Manali has made it the most sought after travel destination in Himachal Pradesh.
 Nature’s unspoiled beauty is not the only reason why tourists all across the world and newly wedded couples flock here.
 The captivating beauty of sky-scrapping mountains covered with snow and the rocky ravines in Manali have made it a hotspot for honeymooners.
 The twin hill station- Kullu & Manali- are bestowed with the nature’s most wonderful beauty and due to this reason people like to avail Kullu Manali holiday packages offered by indianholiday.com.

 Tourist attractions in Kullu :-